 “It is a terribly flawed system, it is obviously a kind of gatekeeping exercise for councils,” said Simon Mullings, a housing law case worker.
 “And it is a very useful, arms-length, quick and cheap way to protect your case workers from the trauma of having to make these decisions on people’s lives.”

 Nicol added: “I am not saying there is any conscious bias, but if they continually said this person is vulnerable, well, they just would not be used.
 They are delivering, in the broadest terms, the advice that their customers want to hear.”

 In all instances, the decisions to deny housing to applicants are made by the council.
 At no point is NowMedical making these decisions; they are paid to provide medical assessments.

 Councils have also paid the company to advise on whether housing is suitable.
-In one case, NowMedical said a first floor flat with a balcony was suitable for the family of a six-year-old girl with severe autism, despite the fact that she had no concept of danger and had climbed up onto the balcony and put herself at immediate risk.
+In one case, NowMedical said that a ground floor flat would be optimal but that a first floor flat with a balcony was was an “acceptable alternative” for the family of a six-year-old girl with severe autism, despite the fact that she had no concept of danger and had climbed up onto the balcony and put herself at immediate risk.
 The flat was still suitable, the company said, because a fall from that height was “unlikely to be fatal”.

 Nor are councils the only branch of government seeking NowMedical’s advice.
 Last month OpenDemocracy revealed that the Home Office asked the company to determine if a 55-year-old woman who was awaiting spinal surgery was fit for the 10-15 hour deportation flight to Sudan.
 A NowMedical doctor determined she was, recommending that she did “frequent exercise whilst on board”.